-Heel spurs are a calcium growth on the heel bone, which has evolved due to the overload of the bottom of the foot resulting in a tear of the plantar fascia.
-It may be accompanied by pain.
+A Heel spur is a calcium growth on the heel bone, which tends to develop due to the overload of the bottom of the foot resulting in a tear of the plantar fascia.
+Heel spurs may also be accompanied by pain.

 Causes of heel spursThe calf muscle is attached to the back of the heel bone through the achilles tendon.
 Under the foot stretching across the plantar fascia is between the underside of heel bone and toes.
 When the foot is under constant pressure or heavy load a tear of the arch or plantar fascia may occur, this is called plantar fasciitis.

-In connection with the repeated strong impacts can cause overload of on the heel bone plantar fascia with hyperextension, inflammation .
+Repeated strong impacts and shocks as well as overload, hyperextension, and inflammation of the heel bone and arch of the foot are the most common causes of heel spurs .
 The heel spur (made out of calcium) is formed by the body as a way to protect the damaged tissues whilst your body plantar fascia and foot repairs itself.

-Heel spurs is thus an expression of that there has been an injury and the body is now protecting the damaged tissues and plantar fascia.
+Heel spurs means that there has been an injury and the body is now protecting the damaged tissues and plantar fascia.
 It is the result of the injury and not its cause, as many might otherwise think.

 Who is at particular riskOverweight people, due to the increased load the heel exposed.